13 SIGNS OF OVERSPENDING

 9. RAIDING RETIREMENT SAVINGS

-Never dip into your retirement savings just so you can go shopping.
-A dire emergency or retirement itself should be the only excuses for taking money out of your retirement fund.
+Avoid using your retirement savings for anything other than retirement.
+A dire emergency or retirement itself should be the only reasons for taking money out of your retirement fund.

 10. SOLID INCOME BUT NO SAVINGS

 You may be living beyond your means if you have a good job and a solid income but find yourself unable to build up any savings.
-It might be time to scale back the spending a bit.
+It might be time to rethink your spending.

 11. BEWARE OF BUMPS IN THE ROAD

-If a financial emergency or job loss would send you tail-spinning into debt, you might want to stop spending and start saving for an emergency 'rainy day' fund.
+If a financial emergency or job loss would put you into debt, you might want to stop spending and start saving for an emergency 'rainy day' fund.

 12. YOU LIE OR KEEP SECRETS

-Hiding your shopping habit or lying about buying things is definitely a warning signal.
-It likely means that you're subconsciously ashamed of the amount you're spending.
+Hiding your shopping habit or lying about buying things is definitely a warning signal

 13. INCOME TO CREDIT CARD DEBT